 Our Lady of the Rosary is the central Parish Church for the Parish of North Hinksey in Oxford.
-Led by Father Daniel Lloyd, we have a close relationship with our three sister Churches across Oxford – Holy Rood, Abingdon Road and St Thomas More, Boars Hill.
+Led by Father Daniel Lloyd, we have a close relationship with our two sister Churches across Oxford – Holy Rood, Abingdon Road and St Thomas More, Boars Hill.
 Whether you are new to the Parish, a visitor to the area, or an existing Church member, Our Lady of the Rosary is a thriving Church with Parishoners of all ages including a strong presence of young families (the 9.15am Mass caters especially for this group) and the worshipping community plays an active role in the wider communities of Botley and Cumnor.
 The Parish of North Hinksey was established in 1954 and the Church of Our Lady of the Rosary was completed later that year and continues to play an active role in the wider communities of Botley and Cumnor.

 Our Church's History

 North Hinksey is the northernmost parish of the Portsmouth Diocese, whose boundary, like that of most Catholic Dioceses, is the old county boundary.
 Until a few years ago Berkshire extended to the River Thames, except in Botley, where the boundary became the Seacourt Stream.
-It wasn’t so long ago that the North Hinskey part of the Diocese was served from East Hendred, home of the old Catholic family of the Eystons.
-The Parish of North Hinksey has four church buildings, reflecting the geographically fragmented nature of the population.
+It wasn’t so long ago that the North Hinksey part of the Diocese was served from East Hendred, home of the old Catholic family of the Eystons.
+The Parish of North Hinksey has three church buildings, reflecting the geographically fragmented nature of the population.
 Each of those buildings was meant to be a focus for a local Catholic community made up of people who cared for each other as brothers and sisters in Christ, and whose witness to Christ and care for others spilled out into the wider community.
 The arrival of evacuees and their teachers from a Catholic school in Poplar in the East End of London was the beginning of a substantial Catholic community in Botley before our Parish existed.
 Over the next few years Mass was celebrated in make-shift venues, including the Bystander public house in Wootton, the Bear and Ragged Staff in Cumnor and the Women’s Institute in North Hinksey.
 Work began on Our Lady of the Rosary in 1953, on a piece of land gifted by a local Catholic.
 The Parish of North Hinksey was officially established on 1st January 1954, and the church was completed and dedicated later that year.